karanchahal/karanchahal.github.io/_posts/2016-08-25-Make-A-Chrome-Extension.md

 # Loading the extension

-Now to complete this process drag and drop the extension folder to (here)[chrome://extensions/].
-ENable/Load it and run.
+Now to complete this process drag and drop the extension folder to [here](chrome://extensions/) .
+Enable/load it and run.

-THe entire github repo can be found [here](https://github.com/karanchahal/Torrent-Hunter).
+The entire github repo can be found [here](https://github.com/karanchahal/Torrent-Hunter).

 # Conclusion

-This has been just a slight taste of wehat extensions can do, had over to the [official chrome extension documentation](https://developer.chrome.com/extensions) that explores a variety of unique ways that an extension can be used.
+This has been just a slight taste of what extensions can do, had over to the [official chrome extension documentation](https://developer.chrome.com/extensions) that explores a variety of unique ways that an extension can be used.

 Have a great day !